-Three general parameters can be changed; ripz which determines the overall level of increase in concentration in the riparian zone, ripe which determines the groundwater level dependence, and rips which determines the seasonal influence.
+The activation of riparian zone processes is based on land use.
+The land use dependent parameter ripz determines the overall level of increase in concentration in the riparian zone, and if set to zero no riparian zone processes are used.
+In addition two general parameters can influence the effect of the riparian processes; ripe which determines the groundwater level dependence, and rips which determines the seasonal influence.
 Season division is determined by ten-day and twenty-day averages of air temperature (T10, T20).
 Autumn is defined as the period when T10 is less than T20.
 The soil moisture function is different for an increasing (rising) and sinking ground water table (figure 2).
-It contains coefficients $\Theta{upp} = 0.12$ , $\Theta{low} = 0.08$ and saturation (satact = 0.6).
+It contains coefficients $\Theta{upp} = 0.12$, $\Theta{low} = 0.08$ and saturation (satact = 0.6).
 It depends on the soil moisture of all layers together (sm) and the water-holding capacity parameters; wp - wilting border and pw - total pore volume, in fractions of total soil layer thickness (d).